pycon-mentored-sprints/write-ups/PyCon_website_description.md

 - [Cheuk Ting Ho](https://twitter.com/cheukting_ho).
 Cheuk is a Developer advocate at Terminus DB and one of the co-organisers of AI Club for Gender Minorities and Python Sprints in London.
 - [Valery Briz](https://twitter.com/valerybriz).
 Valery is a software engineer, the co-founder of Python Guatemala and co-organiser of PyLadies Mexico City.
 - [Katia Lira](https://twitter.com/lakatialira).
 Katia is a DEFNADO board member as well as one of the co-organisers of PyCon Latam and Django CDMX.
+- [Zac Hatfield-Dodds](https://zhd.dev).
+Zac is a cybernetics and computer science researcher at the Australian National University, and an enthusiastic open source community member and developer.
+What remains of his free time is usually spent reading books, savoring chocolate, and camping in the bush.